AChep/2048/README.md

 [Create new issue][1]

-Creating your Game of Fifteen
+Creating your Game of 2048
 ----------------
 We welcome all developers to use our source code to create applications on our platform.
 There are several things we require from **all developers** for the moment: